dkblack2013/CookingCharts/README.md

 ## Usage
 Download Cooking_Timeline_App.R and run with R Studio to view cooking timelines.
-(Goal will be to do something similar to https://github.com/MangoTheCat/shinyAppDemo)

 ## Contents
 * Cooking_Timeline_App.R - the main shiny app file